 Where: The Forsyth Institute Center for Clinical and Translational Research, 245 First Street, 17th Floor, Cambridge MA (Enter on 1 Athenaeum St.)

 What will happen at the study screening visit?
-We will:

 - Review your medical and dental history

 - Test your teeth that are sensitive to determine the level of sensitivity to cold